redhat-appdev-practice/website/src/tracks/runtimes/dotnet/helm-deployment.md

 ---
-title: .NET/C# WebAPI With EntityFramework and ASP.NET
+title: Deploying The Application With Helm 3
 initialOpenGroupIndex: -1
 collapsable: true
 tags: